4d/docs/website/translated_docs/pt/WebServer/webServerAdmin.md

 *   **Every X day(s) at X**: This option is used to program backups on a daily basis.
 Enter 1 if you want to perform a daily backup.
 When this option is checked, you must indicate the time when the backup must be started.

 *   **Every X week(s), day at X**: This option is used to program backups on a weekly basis.
 Digite 1 se quiser realizar o backup 1 vez por semana.
+Digite 1 se quiser realizar o backup 1 vez por semana.
 When this option is checked, you must indicate the day(s) of the week and the time when each backup must be started.
 You can select several days of the week if desired.
-For example, you can use this option to set two weekly backups: one on Wednesdays and one on Fridays.

 *   **Every X month(s), Xth day at X**: This option is used to program backups on a monthly basis.
 Digite 1 se quiser realizar uma cópia de segurança mensal.
-When this option is checked, you must indicate the day of the month and the time when the backup must be started.
+Digite 1 se quiser realizar uma cópia de segurança mensal.

 *   **Every X MB**: This option is used to program backups based on the size of the current request log file.
 A backup is automatically triggered when the file reaches the set size.
 You can set a size limit of 1, 10, 100 or 1000 MB.